slinga-homebrew/Twelve-Snakes/README.md

 ## Twelve Snakes
-Twelve Snakes is a 12-player Snake clone for the Sega Saturn.
+Twelve Snakes is a 12-player text-mode Snake clone for the Sega Saturn.
 Requires a modded Saturn or another method to get code running.
 Build the code with joengine or grab an ISO from releases.

 The resolution of the game has been changed to support wide screen televisions:
 - Use the zoom feature (not 16:9) in your television